All Products

 Note

-The value of dubbo.registry.address must start with nacos://.
-The IP address and port number that follow nacos:// represent the endpoint of the MSE Nacos server.
+The dubbo.registry.address value must start with nacos://, followed by the endpoint and port of the MSE Nacos instance.

 package com.alibaba.mse;